Evaluatiòn of Quassia amara as a treatment against varroosis in three apiaries in the municipality of León, Nicaragua

 Author Biographies

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher student at the School of Veterinary Medicine, UNAN-León.

-School of Veterinary Medicine, UNAN León
+Researcher at the School of Veterinary Medicine, UNAN-León.

 References